Kqtan/f1-model-react/README.md

 - The Algorithm for driver score is *self-written*, LFG.
 Not a bad _shit_ ngl

 ## Front-End
+> to run, `yarn start`
+- I am learning to start using this yarn thing
 - written in React.js and css
 - somesort of suck, still learning syntax
 - kind of learning `this`, `state`, `const`
 - Nothing much to talk about, still WIP.
+- Just finding a place to host my API.

 # Contact
 - Will deploy when the model is fixed.
 Also adding more feature.
-- For anymore suggestions, please contact me at kqdev0199@gmail.com
+- For anymore suggestions, please contact me at <kqdev0199@gmail.com>